 • Accelerate claim submissions: Aim to submit clean claims on the same day the superbill is received.
 Delayed submissions can lead to deferred payments and adversely affect your cash flow.

-• Leverage electronic claims submission software: Software not only expedites the submission process but also enhances the accuracy of claims, thereby reducing the chances of claim denials and rejections.
+• Leverage electronic claims submission software: Software not only expedites the submission process but also enhances the accuracy of claims, reducing the chances of claim denials and rejections.

 • Continuously monitor claims after submission: Keep track of each claim's status after submission.
-If a claim is denied or requires additional information, you can address the issue promptly and re-submit, improving the turnaround time for payments.
+If a claim is denied or requires additional information, you can address the issue promptly and resubmit, improving the turnaround time for payments.

 How to handle payment processing and billing for your practice operations